-Operating cost rise steadily at 6% per annum on average over the next 10 years.
+Operating costs are expected to rise by around 6.4% per annum on average over the next 10 years.
 These cost increases are largely driven by a heavy investment programme in improving stormwater management, which pushes up depreciation and interest costs for this activity.
 Longer term, costs increases are more modest, at 3% per year on average.